 This formula is rain resistant, meaning there’s no need for reapplication after a thunderstorm.
 You get long-lasting protection against the critters feeding on your flowers and shrubs.
 With this product, you make your initial application and then reapply a week later.
 After the first week, you can reapply once per month throughout the growing season.

 This product is non-toxic to rabbits and deer; they just can’t stand the taste of the repellant, or its smell, making your flowers and shrubs unappealing.
-Rabbits and other critters don’t develop a tolerance or resistance to this repellant, and it’s safe to use year-round in warmer climates.
+Rabbits and other critters don’t develop a tolerance or resistance to this repellent, and it’s safe to use year-round in warmer climates.

 This concentrated formula comes ready to mix into your garden sprayer for easy application.
 Some of the Liquid Fence ingredients include garlic and putrescent egg solids, two substances that bunnies can’t stand.
 Make sure you apply to dry foliage for the best results with this product.

-- Leading rabbit repellant brand.
+- Leading rabbit repellent brand.